 - Academic Standing.
 Please refer to the Academic Standing section of the Calendar for a detailed review of the Academic Regulations.

 - Time Limit.
-Please refer to the Academic Regulation page for further details regarding the Time Limit requirements.
+Please refer to the Academic Regulations page for further details regarding the Time Limits.
 Students will have a maximum of three years (nine semesters) in which to complete Phase I and Phase II requirements from the date of original registration in the program.
 Students with significant pre-requisite requirements may be granted a one-term extension.
 The Written and Oral Comprehensive Examinations must be completed within one term (four months) following completion of course work.